Shaher909/udacity-wd-course-4/README.md

 -- Run: `npm run start` and you should be able to access the server at: http://localhost:8000/

+3- In order to get the API working, please create a local `.env`file (to store the project ID and API key)

 ## Features:

 - A form that fetches stories from Alyien API based on specific keywords in the title